The Phasor Transformer: Resolving Attention Bottlenecks on the Unit Circle: Benchmarking Against Self-Attention

 The benchmark uses synthetic autoregressive multi-frequency sequences with context length $N=32$.
 The PyTorch baseline embeds the 1D input into a 16-dimensional latent space with 4-head self-attention and a feed-forward sublayer.
 Both models are trained on 1,000 samples and evaluated on a disjoint 250-sample test split under the same regression objective.

-The self-attention baseline reaches lower MAE ($0.1034$), while the phasor model achieves MAE $0.1817$ with 64 trainable angles.
-This result indicates reduced parameter count at the cost of some predictive accuracy in the tested configuration (\Cref{fig:lpm_benchmarking}).
+The self-attention baseline reaches lower MAE ($0.1034$), while the phasor model achieves MAE $0.1817$ with a compact phase-parameter budget.
+This is the expected direction of the trade-off: the phasor design reduces parameter count and token-mixing complexity at some cost in predictive accuracy on this benchmark (\Cref{fig:lpm_benchmarking}).
+We present this as an honest efficiency--accuracy frontier, not as an accuracy win.

-The practical implication is a complexity-profile trade-off: self-attention provides stronger accuracy on this benchmark but carries quadratic token-mixing costs, whereas the phasor design uses deterministic FFT-based global mixing with $\mathcal{O}(N\log N)$ complexity and a compact trainable footprint.
+The practical implication is a complexity-profile trade-off: self-attention provides stronger accuracy here but carries quadratic $\mathcal{O}(N^2)$ token-mixing cost, whereas the phasor design uses deterministic FFT-based global mixing with $\mathcal{O}(N\log N)$ complexity and a trainable footprint roughly two orders of magnitude smaller.
+From Table~\ref{table:benchmark}, the parameter ratio between the self-attention baseline and the phasor block is